 The baby formula shortage stems largely from the same supply-chain issues plaguing other industries.
 The COVID-19 pandemic hit consumer product supply hard due to a shortage of truckers to transport products, manufacturing plants closing, a lack of labor for manufacturing plants, and more.
 Inflation and product recalls haven’t helped matters.

-Baby formula is hard to come by for many reasons, including supply chain problems
+Baby formula is hard to come by for many reasons, including supply chain problems.

-Supply-chain hiccups, product recalls on certain brands, and historic inflation rates are all behind the baby formula shortages.
+Supply-chain hiccups, product recalls on certain brands, and historic inflation rates are all behind the baby formula shortage.
 Ben Reich, the founder and CEO of Datasembly (which tracks grocery and retail price records), noted, “Inflation, supply chain shortages and product recalls have brought an unprecedented amount of volatility for baby formula.”

-Abbott Laboratories' recall of infant formula is a major part of the problem
+Abbott Laboratories' recall of infant formula is a major part of the problem.

-Retailers are limiting quantities of baby formula
+Retailers are limiting quantities of baby formula.

 To manage demand, U.S. retailers are rationing baby formula.
 There have been instances of people hoarding formula amid the severe shortage.
 However, hoarding baby formula only adds to the problem instead of solving it.

 The FDA and the Biden administration have been found lacking in their response to the baby formula shortage.
 President Biden admitted that he didn't know about the severity until April.
 FDA Commissioner Robert Califf also acknowledged that agency officials “were too slow and some decisions in retrospect could have been more optimal.”